-- 21.2 All exemptions, rebates and reductions projected for a financial year must be reflected in the municipality's annual budget for that year as-

-- (a) income on the revenue side; and

-- (b) expenditure on the expenditure side.
+- (a) income on the revenue side; and - (b) expenditure on the expenditure side.

-22. Budget related policy
+21. Budget related policy

-- 22.1 This policy constitutes a budget-related policy as defined in the Municipal Finance Management Act. - 22.2 The Council must annually, after following a community consultation process as part of the Council's annual budget process in terms of sections 22 and 23 of the Municipal Finance Management Act, review, and if necessary, amend this policy. - 22.3 Any amendments to this policy must accompany the municipality's annual budget when it is tabled in the Council in terms of section 16 (2) of the Municipal Finance Management Act.
+- 21.1 This policy constitutes a budget-related policy as defined in the Municipal Finance Management Act. - 21.2 The Council must annually, after following a community consultation process as part of the Council's annual budget process in terms of sections 22 and 23 of the Municipal Finance Management Act, review, and if necessary, amend this policy. - 21.3 Any amendments to this policy must accompany the municipality's annual budget when it is tabled in the Council in terms of section 16 (2) of the Municipal Finance Management Act.

-23. By-laws to give effect to this rates policy
+22. By-laws to give effect to this rates policy

-The Council shall adopt by-laws to give effect to the implementation of this policy and such bylaws may differentiate between different categories of properties and different categories of owners of properties liable for the payment of rates.
+The Council shall adopt such additional by-laws as may be necessary to give effect to the implementation of this policy and all such by-laws may differentiate between different categories of properties and different categories of owners of properties liable for the payment of rates.

-24. Adoption of policy
+23. Adoption of policy